-The main steps of our work presented in this paper can be summarized as follows: \begin{enumerate} \item We created a large and diverse database of VP9 intra encoded superblocks and their corresponding partition trees using video content from the Netflix library. \item We developed a fast H-FCN model that efficiently predicts VP9 intra-mode superblock partition trees using a bottom-up approach. \item We integrated the trained H-FCN model with the VP9 encoder to demonstrably speed up intra-mode encoding. \end{enumerate} The source code of our model implementation, including the modifications made to the reference VP9 decoder and encoder for creating the database of superblock partitions, and using the trained H-FCN model for faster intra encoding, respectively, is available online at \cite{repo}.
+The main steps of our work presented in this paper can be summarized as follows: \begin{enumerate} \item We created a large and diverse database of VP9 intra encoded superblocks and their corresponding partition trees using video content from the Netflix library. \item We developed a fast H-FCN model that efficiently predicts VP9 intra-mode superblock partition trees using a bottom-up approach. \item We integrated the trained H-FCN model with the VP9 encoder to demonstrably speed up intra-mode encoding. \end{enumerate} These steps are summarized by the block diagram in Fig. \ref{fig:overview}.
+The source code of our model implementation, including the modifications made to the reference VP9 decoder and encoder for creating the database of superblock partitions, and using the trained H-FCN model for faster intra encoding, respectively, is available online at \cite{repo}.

 The rest of the paper is organized as follows.
 In Section \ref{sec:relatedwork}, we briefly review earlier works relevant to the current task.
 Section \ref{sec:database} describes the VP9 partition database that we created to drive our deep learning approach.
 Section \ref{sec:method} elaborates the proposed method.
 Experimental results are presented in Section \ref{sec:results}.
 Finally, we draw conclusions and provide directions for future work in Section \ref{sec:conclusion}.